duonghb091087/JetpackComposeCleanArchitecture/README.md

 ## Testing

 - Write unit tests for ViewModels.
-- Using Mockk, JunitTest ...
+- Using Mockk, JUnitTest ...

 ## Multimodule